Dallas Lawyers Assisting Texas Residents In Trust & Estate Disputes

 - Whether gifts should be part of an estate or trust

-Our Dallas trust and estate litigation lawyers will aggressively protect your interest in matters involving trust, estate, or other assets.
-Our lawyers will quickly work to identify any property which can potentially be disputed and will determine the quickest and most efficient way to handle the process and the best manner to protect the property.
-These steps will include looking at ownership history, the relationship between relevant persons, the actions of the deceased, the use of funds, as well as issues related to disputing a will if necessary.
-We will ensure that your case is prepared and will aggressively represent you at trial.
-Contact our attorneys today.
+Our Dallas trust and estate litigation lawyers will aggressively protect your interest in matters involving trusts, estates, or other planning documents.
+Our firm will quickly work to review the facts of your case and identify any possible legal challenges that may be made on your behalf.
+This may include identifying property which can potentially be disputed, ownership history, the relationship between relevant persons, the actions of the deceased, the use of funds, as well as issues related to disputing a will or trust if necessary.
+We will determine the quickest and most efficient way to handle the process and the best manner to protect the property.
+We will ensure that your case is fully prepared and will aggressively represent you at trial.
+Contact our firm today.
 Our offices also service Plano, Frisco, McKinney, Denton, Fort Worth, Garland, Irving, Austin, Houston, San Antonio, Nacogdoches, Lufkin, and Center.

 Dallas attorneys with the skills necessary to protect you when an estate or trust is in dispute

 Our lawyers have the skills necessary to resolve an estate or trust dispute.
-Price L. Johnson is a CPA as well as an attorney.
+Price L. Johnson is a CPA in addition to being licensed by the State Bar of Texas.
 This means he has a background in tracing the history and path of assets.
 He and his associates will use these skills to analyze chains of ownership as well as issues which may invalidate an ownership transfer or gift.
-We take a collaborative approach to such cases which means we will examine all possible issues with a thorough eye.
+We take a collaborative approach to such cases which means our team will examine all possible issues from all possible angles.
 We understand that this is a trying time and we are ready to assist you.